kristjoc/plenaries-in3230-in4230-h25/p1_01-09-2025/sockets/unix_sockets/README.md

-# 2nd Plenary (IN3230/IN4230) - UNIX sockets
+# UNIX sockets

-During this session, we're going to implement a client/server application that talk to each other through UNIX sockets.
-In the Home Exams, UNIX sockets will function as an interface between the MIP daemon and upper layers, such as ping applications.
+In this example, we will implement a client/server application that communicates through UNIX sockets.
+In the Oblig and Home Exams, UNIX sockets will serve as the interface between the MIP daemon and higher layers, such as the ping applications.

 ## Usage